CommitteeOfZero/polyversal-coz-linux-patcher/docs/TROUBLESHOOTING.md

 If double-clicking the `.desktop` entry shows you a bunch of monospaced text that starts with `[Desktop Entry]`, then it's been treated as a text file rather than an application to launch.

-Your best bet here is to launch the script directly from the command line.
+Your best bet here is to invoke the script directly from the command line.
 [See the section on how to do so](#how-to-run-from-the-command-line).

 ## When I run the game the official launcher shows up.
 The patched CoZ launcher only shows once I quit or start the game

 This is a known issue, though it is unknown why this happens.
-It was first observed in Steins;Gate, and *later* manifested in Chaos;Child.
-The script currently has fixes for both of these games, although it is very possible more games may be affected in the future.
+It was first observed in Steins;Gate and later manifested in Chaos;Child and other games.
+The script has fixes for affected games we currently know about, though it is very possible more games may be affected in the future.

 If you find that another game has this issue, you can manually fix it by backing up the official launcher EXE and then symlinking it to the patched launcher, `LauncherC0.exe`.
 If you don't know what that means, please open a GitHub issue noting on which game this happened to you.
-(If you do know, make a PR!
-The function is `apply_launcherfix`.)
+(If you do know, open a PR!
+The functions are `apply_launcherfix` and `undo_launcherfix`.)

 ## How to run from the command line

-Several issues can be solved by directly running the script from the command line.
+Some issues can be solved by directly running the script from the command line, rather than using the `.desktop` entry.
 To do so, first open a terminal in the directory containing the script.
 On KDE and Steam Deck, you can do so by right-clicking on `polyversal` from within the file browser and selecting "Open Terminal Here".

 ![Image of the "Open Terminal Here" dialog.](/assets/open-term-here.png)